rodrigoprimo/social-connect/README.md

+# WordPress Social Connect

-Allow your visitors to your WordPress site to register and login using their existing Twitter, Facebook, Google or wordpress.com account.
+Allow visitors to your WordPress site to register and login using their existing Twitter, Facebook, Google or wordpress.com account.

 ## Description